Is your hair really heat damaged?

-* Hair will begin to remain straight after having your hair constantly heat styled over a long period of time
+* Curls will slightly relax after having your hair constantly heat styled over a long period of time

-* Hair has elasticity ( the abltity of hair strand to stretch and return to its normal length)
+* Hair has elasticity ( the ability of your hair to stretch and return to its normal length)

 * Hair moves freely and is not stiff

 * Hair is healthy, still have memory and will hold a curl very well.

 To give you a clear understanding of how heat trained hair works , imagine a pair of perfectly creased ,slacks no matter how many times you wash them, that crease isn’t going anywhere.
 It’s not that those pants have been damaged, The heat has changed the genetic makeup of that fabric and has Trained it to mimic the pattern given to it by the heat.
 This is how heat Trained hair works, just like your muscles have memory, your hair does too.